 .
 The near-polar orbit of SMAP allows for complete global coverage of the oceans in 3 days with a repeat cycle of 8 days.
 The RSS SMAP SSS V2.0 validated release contains 3 products: Level 2, Level 3 8-day running averages, and Level 3 monthly averages.
 All files are in netCDF4 format and are CF compliant.

-[22-Dec-15] This memo presents a method for formally assessing random and systematic uncertainties in the Aquarius salinity retrievals.
+[22-Dec-2015] This article presents a method for formally assessing random and systematic uncertainties in the Aquarius salinity retrievals.

 for more information.